 Additional Fees: An additional fee applies to schedule a trip with Adventures By Disney, RCI and a Disney cruise.
 There is no fee to schedule a stay at Aulani, Grand Californian, Bay Lake Tower, Boardwalk, Beach Club, Hilton Head, Old Key West, Saratoga Springs, Animal Kingdom Jambo and Kidani, Vero Beach, Grand Floridian and Wilderness Lodge.

 Resale: So many people question whether or not to buy resale.
 So many people swear by it, because you can save a lot of money, but there are restrictions.
 Disney does not issue member cards to resale purchasers.
-Without the card, you do not get merchandise or food discounts, special DVC events, DVC cruises, special DVC merchandise, discounted theme park tickets, discounted tours, discounted parties or special access to any DVC lounges including the Top of the World Lounge.
+Without the card, you do not get merchandise or food discounts, special DVC events, DVC cruises, special DVC merchandise, discounted theme park tickets, discounted tours, discounted parties or special access to any DVC lounges.
 Those benefits are no longer an option for people who purchase resale after April, 2016.
 As of January 31, 2018, I was told more changes for resale members are on the way.
 Resale points cannot be used for the Disney Cruise Line, the Concierge Collection, the Disney Collection or the Adventurer Collection, either.
-Resale members are allowed to use them only at Disneyland, Walt Disney World, Aulani, Hilton Head and Vero Beach.
+Resale members are allowed to use them only at Disneyland, Walt Disney World, Aulani, Hilton Head, Vero Beach and through RCI.
 If you want to use points anywhere without restrictions, don't go with resale.
 You may be fine with staying in those areas now, but what about 20 years from now?
 Would you want to travel to one of the other destinations with the points, because using points for other destinations saves lots of money, too?
 There's also a few other important points with buying resale.
 Disney gets the Right of First Refusal (ROFR) to the purchase.
 That can take quite a bit of time sometimes and they have been known to not pass on the points, because they have people who will buy direct for those older resorts through them.
 Then your process starts all over, again.
 Another concern would be how many points are available to you right away after closing.
 If you want to buy points in 2018, but the seller already used 2018 and 2019 points, you don't get to use the points or even book a stay until the 2020 points are available.
 If you purchase direct, the points are available right away.
 Purchasing direct is the no-hassle way of being a DVC member.
 You never have to wonder what you can and cannot use your points on.
 You never have to wonder what benefits are available to you.
 Your best bet is to contact Disney first and get your options.
 Then, make an informative decision.
 Resale is all about saving money per point.
 Period.
 Buying direct through Disney is more than that.
 Just be sure to cross all your t's and dot all of your i's before you make your final decision.

 Perks: There are perks for being a DVC member, too, in addition to saving money on your resort stays.
 You qualify to purchase the Tables In Wonderland card, dining discounts at certain restaurants without needing a card, shopping discounts, event discounts, theme park tickets discount, yada, yada, yada.
 Perk details can change.
 See the perks list on your membership page for the current list when you plan on visiting.
 Tons of perks once you become a DVC member!
 For more information on the TIW card, Click Here: Tables In Wonderland.